 At the time of the inspection no documentation for outside contractors or in house maintenance work being carried out was produced.
 The caretaker on site had a reasonable understanding on what should be done when outside contractors are on site however this should be reinforced.
 It was not clear how a contractor working on the roof or lift motor room would be managed during any works.
 15. D angerous Substances 15.1 Are the general fire precautions adequate to address the hazards associated with dangerous substances used or stored within the premises?
-(Acetylene etc.) N/A Yes No 15.2 If 15.1 applies, has a specific risk assessment been carried out, as required by the Dangerous Substances and Explosive Atmospheres Regulations 2002? \boxtimes N/A Yes No Comments: 15.1 - Mains gas is piped to all flats to power system.
-Due to the potential of a gas explosi surveyed to ensure that the structure could was a surveyed to ensure that the structure could was a surveyed to ensure that the structure could was a surveyed to ensure that the structure could was a surveyed to ensure that the structure could was a surveyed to ensure that the structure could was a surveyed to ensure that the structure could was a surveyed to ensure that the structure could was a surveyed to ensure that the structure could was a surveyed to ensure that the structure could was a surveyed to ensure that the structure could was a surveyed to ensure that the structure could was a surveyed to ensure that the structure could was a surveyed to ensure that the structure could was a surveyed to ensure that the structure could was a surveyed to ensure that the structure could was a surveyed to ensure that the structure could was a surveyed to ensure that the structure could was a surveyed to ensure that the structure could was a surveyed to ensure the structure that the structure could was a surveyed to ensure the structure that the s on the buildir ng sho ther Significant Fire Hazards that Wa side ratior ì 16.1 Hazards: N/A
+(Acetylene etc.) N/A Yes No 15.2 If 15.1 applies, has a specific risk assessment been carried out, as required by the Dangerous Substances and Explosive Atmospheres Regulations 2002?
+N/A Yes No Comments: 15.1 - Mains gas is piped to all flats to power boilers serving the heating system.
+Due to the potential of a gas explosion the building should be surveyed to ensure that the structure could with stand this. ther Significant Fire Hazards that Wa side ratior 1 16.1 Hazards: N/A